jsmoriss/inherit-featured-image/readme.txt

 Tested Up To: 4.9.6
 Stable Tag: 1.1.1

-A WordPress plugin to inherit the featured image of the post / page parent, grand-parent, etc.
+Inherit the featured image from the Post, Page, or Custom Post Type parent, grand-parent, etc.

 == Description ==

-**A WordPress plugin to inherit the featured image of the post / page parent, grand-parent, etc.**

 If a featured image has not been selected for a Post, Page, or Custom Post Type, then the plugin returns the featured image from the parent, grand-parent, etc.